rolandbaer/list-last-changes/readme.txt

 * Select the number of entries in the list
 * Define pages to be excluded
 * Show the author or the last editor of the page/post
+* Select and order by date modified or date published

 = Exclude page or post =
 To exclude a page or post from being listed in the widget do the following steps: